kaych26/kimage/README.md

 # kImage

 # OVERVIEW
-kImage, used to display images.
+k-Image, used to display images.

 ## Project Developer